lxc/incus/doc/remotes.md

 ## Configure a global remote

 You can configure remotes on a global, per-system basis.
-These remotes are available for every user of the LXD server for which you add the configuration.
+These remotes are available for every user of the Incus server for which you add the configuration.

 Users can override these system remotes (for example, by running [`incus remote rename`](incus_remote_rename.md) or [`incus remote set-url`](incus_remote_set-url.md)), which results in the remote and its associated certificates being copied to the user configuration.

 To configure a global remote, edit the `config.yml` file that is located in one of the following directories:

-- the directory specified by `LXD_GLOBAL_CONF` (if defined)
+- the directory specified by `Incus_GLOBAL_CONF` (if defined)
 - `/var/snap/lxd/common/global-conf/` (if you use the snap)
 - `/etc/lxd/` (otherwise)